 If you thought a marine conservation expedition was off the table for senior volunteers, think again.
 GVI international volunteer work opportunities for seniors include a marine conservation program in one of the top dive locations in the world, Seychelles.

-Senior volunteers can assist conservationists with preserving the precious natural habitat of Seychelles.
+Senior volunteers can assist conservationists with preserving the precious natural habitat of the Seychelles.
 They can contribute to coral reef conservation research and marine plastic pollution prevention while living on Mahe island.
 Another one of our working holidays abroad for over 50s is located on Curieuse island.
-Here, senior volunteers assist the only researchers permanently stationed on the island with collecting data on rare species like hawksbill and green sea turtles, giant Aldabra tortoises, and sicklefin lemon sharks.
+Here, senior volunteers assist the only researchers permanently stationed on the island with collecting data on rare species like hawksbill and green sea turtles, giant Aldabra tortoises and sicklefin lemon sharks.

 Senior volunteers can experience the South African wild while working to conserve it with GVI.
 Our senior volunteers are based in a private nature and wildlife reserve, in the Limpopo province, an hour from the famous Kruger National Park.
 They help researchers with conserving lions, leopards, cheetahs, elephants, rhinos, birds, and other South African wildlife.